 His successor as President of Venezuela, Nicolás Maduro, has continued the pattern.

 Several political analysts see the traditional Anti-American feeling prevalent in South America as a form of this trope.
-While not denying the controversial policies applied in the region, and the justified hate several citizens of certain countries have against USA; the truth is that, more often than not, the countries that obsess the most against the USA tend to be the ones who have had less direct American intervention during their history.
+While not denying the controversial policies applied in the region, and the justified hate several citizens of certain countries have against USA; the truth is that, more often than not, the countries that obsess the most against the USA tend to be the ones who have had the least direct American intervention during their history.
 Most Americans don't even know about it.

 Given that the US actively supported an attempted coup against Chavez, it's questionable as to how aptly this trope applies.